sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 ***
 ***

-<h2 id="suite">  Suite setup</h2>
+<h2 id="suite">Suite setup</h2>
 <h3 id="step1">Step 1: adapt your test setup</h3>

-First of all, you will need to modify your existing setup so that it retrieves the information needed to initialise the test suite run on Testobject via environment variables.These can be different depending on the kind of test setup you are using.
-For example, if you are running a watcher setup, you will need to send over your TestObject API key and your suite Id you are using.
-In this case, you would need to modify your test setup slightly, so that you can obtain these values from your runtime environment:
+If you are running a Suite setup, you will need to send over your TestObject API key and your suite Id (which should be specified through the @TestObject annotation on top of your test class).

+The capabilities in your setup method should look like this:

 {% highlight java %}
-    String apiKey = System.getenv("TESTOBJECT_API_KEY");
-    int suiteId = Integer.parseInt(System.getenv("TESTOBJECT_SUITE_ID"));
-{% endhighlight %}

-These values would then be sent through the appropriate DesiredCapabilities object in your setUp method:

-{% highlight java %}
     DesiredCapabilities capabilities = new DesiredCapabilities();
-    capabilities.setCapability("TESTOBJECT_API_KEY", apiKey);
-    capabilities.setCapability("TESTOBJECT_SUITE_ID", suiteId);
+    capabilities.setCapability("testobject_api_key", resultWatcher.getApiKey());
+    capabilities.setCapability("testobject_test_report_id", resultWatcher.getTestReportId());
 {% endhighlight %}

-Or you can write it in this way:

-{% highlight java %}
-    DesiredCapabilities capabilities = new DesiredCapabilities();
-    capabilities.setCapability("TESTOBJECT_API_KEY", apiKey);
-    capabilities.setCapability("TESTOBJECT_SUITE_ID", suiteId);
-{% endhighlight %}

-We will be injecting the required values as environment variables using the Jenkins Environment Injector Plugin.
+We will be injecting the api key as an environment variable using the [Jenkins Environment Injector Plugin](https://wiki.jenkins-ci.org/display/JENKINS/EnvInject+Plugin).
+This environment variable will be automatically picked up by the TestObject Test Result Watcher.

 <h3 id="step2">Step 2: set up a Jenkins job</h3>